Nya1383/ijamts/README.md

 # IJAMTS Journal Website

-This is a modern academic journal website for the International Journal of Advanced Methods in Technology Studies (IJAMTS).
+This is a modern academic journal website for the International Journal of Advances in Management, Technology and Science (IJAMTS).
 The website is built with Next.js, React, and TailwindCSS.

 ## Features